ChrisMayor/D365SwotMatrix/README.md

 <a href="../master/managedSolutions/quickinstall_guide.pdf">Installation guide</a>

 You may use the unmanaged solution to add the swot matrix to your custom entity.
-In this case you need the following fields on the form:
+In this case you need the following fields on the custom entity:

 * mey_swot_strengths (Multiline text 2000)
 * mey_swot_weaknesses (Multiline text 2000)